Tag: History

 -

-Wausau Architecture Tuesday – Little Bavaria
+Wausau Historical Architecture Tuesday – Little Bavaria

 Well, it’s Tuesday again and time to head out to find another WHAT candidate!
 Today we wandered to the edge of town to the north and found 1810 Merrill Avenue!
 Most recently it has been Newch’s Eatery & Bar.
 This building was built in about 1890.
 It has some neat details including the caps over…